-NSF Representative in Antarctica.
-Each austral summer, the OPP director designates an OPP staff member as senior U.S. representative in Antarctica (NSFREP), with an office in Building 165 at McMurdo Station.
-The NSFREP ensures that U.S. policy and directives for the USAP are implemented, represents the U.S. as it interacts with foreign nations in Antarctica, ensures that U.S.-sponsored Antarctic activities are carried out in a manner consistent with the Antarctic Treaty, and takes appropriate action in personnel matters not subject to military or other authorities.
+NSF Representative in Antarctica

+Each austral summer, the Director of OPP designates an OPP staff member as senior U.S. representative in Antarctica (NSFREP), with an office in Building 165 at McMurdo Station.
+The NSFREP ensures that U.S. policy and directives for USAP are implemented, represents the U.S. as it interacts with foreign nations in Antarctica, ensures that U.S.-sponsored Antarctic activities are carried out in a manner consistent with the Antarctic Treaty, and takes appropriate action in personnel matters not subject to military or other authorities.
 The NSFREP is NSF's principal representative for implementing planned field operations, and the position coordinates and establishes on-site priorities for USAP activities.

-NSF Science Representative in Antarctica.
-The NSF science representative (SCIREP) is NSF's principal representative for Antarctic science activities.
+NSF Science Representative in Antarctica

+The NSF Science Representative (SCIREP) is NSF's principal representative for Antarctic science activities.
 The SCIREP interacts with investigators and the NSFREP to set science-support priorities, gives on-site direction to the ASC laboratory services manager on science matters, and serves as the NSF science spokesperson.
-The position is occupied by different NSF Antarctic Science program directors over the course of the austral summer.
-At McMurdo Station, the SCIREP has an office in the Crary Lab.
+The position is occupied by different NSF program directors throughout the austral summer.

+NSF Station Manager

-NSF Station Manager.
-The NSF Station manager is a year-round position whose function is to oversee USAP operation and serve as Special Deputy US Marshal.
-The Station Manager interacts with all organizations represented at McMurdo Station, as well as manages emergency situations.
-In the winter, the NSF McMurdo Station Manager is the ranking U.S. government official at McMurdo.
+The NSF Station Manager is a year-round position whose function is to oversee USAP operations and serve as a Special Deputy U.S. Marshal.
+The Station Manager interacts with all organizations represented at McMurdo Station and manages emergency situations.
+In the winter, the NSF Station Manager is the ranking U.S. government official in Antarctica.